-Electricity is safe and reliable when used properly, but it can be hazardous if used improperly.
+Electricity is a safe and reliable energy source when used properly, but it can be hazardous if used without caution.
 Always follow these safety tips:

 - Keep appliances and electronics away from water. - Don't overload outlets with multiple plugs or power strips. - Only use extension cords at their recommended rating. - Never string two extension cords together or place under a rug. - Cover your outlets with plastic safety caps if you have small children around. - Never insert a metal object into an appliance, like your toaster. - Avoid any contact with your electric system.
-Household gloves will not protect you. - If an appliance has a worn cord, sparks or smokes, have it repaired or replaced. - Unplug cords at the plug head. - Install GFCI outlets in bathrooms, near kitchen sink, in garages, and for outdoor outlets. - Use a licensed electrician for homeimprovement projects. - If a fire sparks from an electrical outlet, evacuate the premises and call 911.
+(Household gloves will not protect you.) - If an appliance has a worn cord, sparks or smokes, have it repaired or replaced. - Unplug cords at the plug head. - Don't create a fire hazard by overloading electric outlets with too many plugs. - Install GFCI outlets in bathrooms, near kitchen sink, in garages, and for outdoor outlets. - Use a licensed electrician for home improvement projects. - If a fire sparks from an electrical outlet, evacuate the premises and call 911.